 Forms of MCTs

-MCTs are found naturally occurring in some foods, including coconut oil, palm kernel oil, whole milk, and butter.
+MCTs are found to naturally occur in some foods, including coconut oil, palm kernel oil, whole milk, and butter.
 MCTs can also be extracted from food to create a supplement like MCT oil.

 Coconut oil often is claimed as a great source of MCTs.
 But as it contains mostly lauric acid (about 47%), many of the benefits related to MCTs don’t apply to commercial coconut oil.